RyanCortino/BG3-Mods/README.md

-This mod is aimed at filling an extremely niche requirement wherein you want to one-hand a versitle weapon without equipping a shield.
+This repository is a collection of my Baldur's Gate 3 mods.